zhaohuabing/hugo_blog/content/post/2024-09-22-Introducing Envoy Gateway's Gateway API Extensions-en.md

 ![](/img/2024-08-31-introducing-envoy-gateways-gateway-api-extensions/Envoy-Gateway-Resources.png)
 <center>Envoy Gateway Resources</center>

+> Special thanks to [Erica Hughberg](https://www.linkedin.com/in/ericahughberg) for drwaing this diagram.
+She also created many other amazing visuals to explain complex technical concepts in a simple and intuitive way.
+Follow her on [LinkedIn](https://www.linkedin.com/in/ericahughberg) to see more of her work.

 Next, let's take a closer look at Envoy Gateway's Gateway API extension features and explore their use cases.

 ## Policy Attachment Mechanism